-In this quick tutorial, we will learn how to fold an easy origami angelfish!
+In this quick tutorial, you will learn how to fold a simple origami angelfish!

 Let’s get folding!

 In this guide, we used square origami paper with the same color on both sides, but the multi-colored paper is fine.